Helpful Information and Policies

 Your seating plan must be received at least 72 hours prior to your event.
 If you’ve chosen a plated dinner with more than one entree each guest must have a place card showing his or her choice of entree.

 Your confirmation of the service schedule for your food and beverage services must be received at least 72 hours prior to your events.
 We will prepare and serve the food and beverages in accord with your timeline.
-We will not be responsible for quality problems should you request or cause a deviation from your timeline.
+We will not be responsible for quality problems should you request or service to be delayed.

 Ceremony site fees include the site, site maintenance, and set-up and take-down of chairs, and clean up after a ceremony.
 Site fees do not include audio-visual.